 When the dries were only a small, despised group, bunker mentality produced solidarity.
-Those on Malcolm Fraser's back bench did not always agree with each other, but they avoided criticising each other's views in public unless one of their number was perceived to be retreating from the dry cause itself.

-They were, in consequence, group that was relatively easily distinguished from the conservative Right, the wets and others.
+Those on Fraser's back-bench did not always agree with each other but, instinctively, they avoided criticising each other's views in public unless one of their number was perceived to be retreating from the dry cause itself.
+They were, in consequence, a group that was relatively easily distinguished from the conservative right, the wets and others, and it was easy to talk about them and write about them.
 They could be identified in a word, and there were few fuzzy edges.
-Thus. solidarity contributed to their influence.
+Thus, solidarity contributed to their influence.

-When fellow travellers mul-
+When fellow travellers multiplied, factions followed.

-tiplied. factions followed.
 Then the advantages of solidarity were lost.

-Of course, solidarity is not an end in itself, and mindless solidarity inevitably gives rise to mindless defence of error.
+The same can be seen abroad, where conservative "think" magazines such as Encounter and Commentary are devoting pages to unravelling and criticising the strands of liberalism and conservatism.
+Of course, solidarity is not an end-in-itself, and mindless solidarity inevitably gives rise to mindless defence of error.
 Nevertheless, solidarity is a tactical advantage understood by every campaigner.

 Expectations have changed.
-Early dry crusaders, such as Bert Kelly, knew that quick victory was not on the cards.
-But others since have shown less patience - perhaps this is because they smell blood.
+Early crusaders, such as Bert Kelly, knew that quick victory was not on the cards.
+But others, since, have shown less patience-perhaps this is because they smell blood.

-The targets, too, have changed.
-Mr Kelly and those who immediately succeeded him were able to concentrate on the most outrageous examples of economic irrationalism, such as the two airline agreement, the Budget deficit, tariffs and crazy work practices.
-The economic losses were obvious, the beneficiaries were plainly bludging, and outrage was easily whipped up.

-Many of these simple cases have been won and dries are now faced with making more complex and less certain cases.
-For instance, they must argue that, because of the current account deficit and the foreign debt, productivityenhancing changes, such as tariff reduction, are being achieved too slowly to keep ahead of the problems.
+The targets too have changed.
+Kelly and those who immediately succeeded him were able to concentrate on the most outrageous examples of economic irrationalism, such as the Two Airline Agreement, the budget deficit, tariffs and crazy work practices.
+The economic losses were obvious, the beneficiaries were plainly bludging off the rest of the community, and outrage was easily whipped up.
+Many of these simple cases have been won-who now will defend the tariff?
+Dries are now faced with making more complex and less certain cases.
+For instance, they must argue that, because of the current account deficit and the foreign debt, productivity-enhancing changes, such as tariff reduction, are being achieved too slowly to keep ahead of the problems.

 Now that dry policies are being tried, they are being evaluated in practice.
-Lags between implementation and hoped-for consequences must be explained; so must mistakes and apparent outcomes that have causes that are not related to the policies.

-The same old vested interests are still there, even though they are now fighting a rearguard action.
+Lags between implementation and hoped-for consequences must be explained--so must mistakes, and apparent outcomes which have causes which are not related to the policies.
+The same old vested interests are still there, even though they now fight a rearguard action.

 Although the interests slow down economic reform, there is not much chance that they will entirely stop it.
+For instance, those pessimists who now say that centralised wage-fixing can never be abandoned are no more correct than those who said tariffs could never be reduced.
 When enough people see the need for changes, changes are made.

-Society is, among other things, a feed-back mechanism by which misfortune begets behavioural changes.
-The trick is to change patterns of behaviour before the misfortunes become awful.
+Society is, among other things, a feed-back mechanism by which misfortune begets behavioural changes-see how AIDS has changed sexual practices.
+The trick is to change patterns of behaviour before the misfortunes become too awful.

-A.H.
-Clough's story was that for those who struggle, there is hope:
+A. H. Clough's story was that for those who struggle there is hope.
+In fact, things rarely stay the same.
+They can be made much better or allowed to become considerably worse.

+Say not the Struggle

-Say not the struggle naught availeth.
+Say not, the struggle naught availeth,

-The labour and the wounds are vain.
+The labour and the wounds are vain,

-The enemy faints not. nor faileth.
+The enemy faints not, nor faileth,

 And as things have been they remain.

-If hopes were dupes, fears may be liars;

-It may be in yon smoke con-Your comrades chase e'en

-now the fliers.
-And but for you, possess the
+If hopes were dupes, fears may be liars; It may be in you smoke concealed, Your comrades chase e'en now the fliers, And but for you, possess the field.

-For while the tired waves.

-vainly breaking, Seem here no painful inch

-to gain, Far back, through creeks

-and inlets making, Comes silent, flooding in the
+For while the tired waves, vainly breaking, Seem here no painful inch to gain, Far back, through creeks and inlets making, Comes silent, flooding in the main.